 The money parameters of the basic deductible and the water, heating and maintenance charges are adjusted by national pension index by legislation.
-Maximum housing costs (Table 22, Table

-23) are adjusted by rent index, but the indexation was suspended for the year 2016.
+Maximum housing costs (Tables 25-27) are adjusted by rent index, but the indexation was suspended for the year 2016.
 In 2017, the maximum housing costs were reduced by 5% in class 3 and 4 municipalities.
 Moreover, the 0.85% cut in the national pensions index means that the rules concerning the basic deductible are tightened.
 In 2018, the parameters were not adjusted according to the indexes but kept at the same level as in 2017.
+In 2019, only the maximum housing costs allowed under the general housing allowance scheme were be adjusted in line with the cost-of-living index.